Little Italian Greyhounds, and how are they temperamentally?

 As I have already mentioned, they hate going out when it rains or is very cold; they would much prefer to stay curled up in the warmth in the kennel and manage very well to pity the human friend; in fact, despite having put the new coat on our little one, the human friend sees that the poor, trembling creature seems to have no intention of peeing or poo and so, for the sake of the little one, of course, he decides to go back home very soon, where the little monster will be happy to give you a wonderful still life consisting of a pond and a mound, perfectly centered on the new carpet of your living room, then leaving happy, wagging its tail and not at all shaking!

-If you decide to take a piccolo levriero italiano it is not recommended to leave it alone for many hours a day; they are very sensitive, they hate loneliness and are able to "get sick of melancholy" as well as punish you, for leaving him all alone for the whole day, with poop and pee scattered all over the house.
-You could make up for it by taking 2 PLI, they love to have company of the same race and waiting for the human friend to come home, it will be less sad with a friend to play with.
+If you decide to get a small Italian greyhound, it is not advisable to leave it alone for many hours a day; they are very sensitive, they hate loneliness and are capable of "getting sick with melancholy" as well as punishing you for leaving them all alone for the whole day, with poop and pee scattered all over the house.
+You could fix this by getting 2 PLI, they love having the company of the same breed and the wait for their human friend to return home will be less sad with a friend to play with.

-I think that the Little Italian Greyhounds are temperamentally adorable: they become your shadow and in practice they live for you, for your every look, for your every caress and all this they do without losing their greyhound dignity.
-They make you laugh or move, sometimes they make you terribly angry but when they look at you with those deep and dark eyes they manage to be forgiven immediately.
-They love YOU and don't wag their tails at the first comer.
+I think that Italian Greyhounds are adorable in character: they become your shadow and basically live for you, for every glance you make, for every caress you give them and they do all this without losing their greyhound dignity.
+They make you laugh or cry, sometimes they make you terribly angry but when they look at you with those deep and dark eyes they manage to get forgiveness right away.
+They love YOU and they don't wag their tails at the first person who comes along.
 These little elves thus create a beautiful, close and confidential relationship with their human friend.
-It often happens that they do not like being caressed by strangers, Many PLI are selective and allow pampering only to a select few.
-It is up to us to get them used, from an early age, to being around people and other dogs.
-But let's not force them to socialize with the neighbor's English Bulldog, as I wrote above, the Piccolo levriero Italiano generally he prefers to make friends with other representatives of his own race.
+It often happens that they don't like being petted by strangers.
+Many Italian Greyhounds are selective and only give cuddles to a select few.
+It's up to us to get them used to being around people and other dogs from a young age.
+However, let's not force them to have to socialize with the neighbor's English Bulldog, as I wrote above, the Italian Greyhound generally prefers to make friends with other representatives of its own breed.

 What are your PLIs like?
 You can leave your testimony in the comments, it will certainly be useful to other people who intend to approach the breed.